 Silicon Integration Initiative (Si2) was born out of the 1988 CAD Framework Initiative (CFI), with a goal of enabling design tool interoperability.
-Cadence developed the OpenAccess API to standardize the design database, which resulted in just such a means of interoperability.
+Cadence developed the OpenAccess API to standardize the design database, which resulted in interoperability between design databases from different tool suppliers.
 With the contribution of the OpenAccess API, the OpenAccess Coalition was formed within Si2.
 To the design tool user this meant a huge productivity increase when using tools from different suppliers.

 Before the OpenAccess Coalition, designs, measurements, and results were passed back and forth between tools via time-consuming, error-prone, file transfers.
 OpenAccess in effect “opened” the design database so all coalition members could develop tools that shared the database.
 This removed the cost of the file transfer and allowed two tools to act upon the same data.
 While file transfer seems like a small thing, it can represent significant cost-of-engineering time on a large design.
 In addition, it enables the user to check-fix-check errors one at a time instead of several at a time, reducing long file transfer time.
 Ultimately it benefitted the entire industry enabling “best of “design flows, which are very common today.